Yashb404/LoggingChat-Stacks/README.md

 # AI.veristacks: A Decentralized Gemini Chat Application

 A modern, blockchain-powered chat application that integrates Google's Gemini AI with the Stacks blockchain for secure, verifiable conversations.
-The application allows users to chat with an AI, then immutably save a hash of their conversation to the Stacks blockchain, providing a permanent and verifiable record of the exchange.
+The application allows users to chat with an AI, then immutably save a hash of their conversation to the Stacks blockchain, providing a permanent and verifiable record of the exchange.By cross referencing the hashes of the conversation to check for tampering

+This can be expanded to Real chat applications

 ---